everybodysim/OfflineIDE/README.md

 ## Other Supported Languages

+## Testimonials
+> I tried this, and immediately busted everywhere.
+Now I'm a femboy.
+> - x8r, Owner of Cherri

 The IDE recognizes and provides file icons (and syntax highlighting where available) for many other formats, including:
 - **Web & Configuration:** `.ts`, `.jsx`, `.tsx`, `.json`, `.yml`, `.yaml`, `.toml`
 - **Styling:** `.sass`, `.scss`